 - 1 tablespoon minced fresh garlic

-- 2 ½ cups chicken broth unsalted
+- 2 ½ cups chicken broth low sodium

 - 8 ounces uncooked spaghetti noodles broken in half